nathanmentley/RemoteCongress/docs/RemoteCongress.Server.DAL.InMemory.md

 ##### Summary

-An In Memory implementation of [](#!-IBlockchainClient 'IBlockchainClient') for testing.
+An In Memory implementation of [IDataClient](#T-RemoteCongress-Common-Repositories-IDataClient 'RemoteCongress.Common.Repositories.IDataClient') for testing.

 ##### Remarks